What is Gift Aid?

 What if my donation isn't eligible for Gift Aid?

-If your donation isn't eligible for Gift Aid we'll still send it to your chosen charity, after deducting our 5% transaction fee.
+If your donation isn't eligible for Gift Aid we'll still send it to your chosen charity, after deducting the payment processing fee.
 But since over 85% of donations through JustGiving are eligible for Gift Aid, the charities we work with still raise more money with us.